-As on March 31, 2022 the Audit Committee of the Board comprises four Directors.
+As on March 31, 2023 the Audit Committee of the Board comprises four Directors.
 All four directors are Independent Directors and have sound knowledge of finance and accounting.
-Shri Vijay K. Modi is Chairman of the Committee.
-The Company Secretary acts as the Secretary to the Audit Committee
+Shri Vijay K. Modi is Chairman of the Committee and he was presented in the previous Annual General Meeting held on September 29, 2022.
+The Company Secretary acts as the Secretary to the Audit Committee.

 The Head of Departments, Internal Auditors and Statutory Auditors are also invited to the meeting of the Audit Committee as and when required by the Committee.
-Besides them Chief Financial Officer of the Company is permanent invitee of the Audit Committee.
+Besides them, Chief Financial Officer of the Company is permanent invitee of the Audit Committee.